EMPAT94/empat94.github.io/_gs/tutorial.md

 "Four of you...?"
 (Me, confused)

 "Yeah, I don't attack the slimes.
 I mostly heal others."
-(Arya, looking ashamed for some reason)
+(Arya, looking embarrassed for some reason)

 "And yet you have the most experience points of any of us!"
 (Taro exclaimed)